 As a result of loans that have a high probability of getting defaulted, banks use write-offs for those loans from their balance sheet.

 Let us understand with the help of an example of how a bank reports a loan in its financial statements and maintains the provision for the bad debt.
 Suppose a bank lends $100,000 to an organization and have 5% provision for bad debt against that loan.
 Once the bank lends the loan it will report $5000 as expenses in its financial statements.
 The remaining $95,000 will be reported as assets in the balance sheet.

 If the default amount is more the provision made by the bank, then the bank will write-off that amount from receivables and will also report additional expenses.
 For example, if the default amount says $10,000, $5000 more than the provision for the bad debt.
 Then the bank will report an additional $5,000 as the expense and will also remove the entire amount.

-When the bank writes off the non-performing asset, it receives the tax deduction for the loan amount.
+When the bank removes the non-performing asset from its books, it receives the tax deduction for the loan amount.
 Moreover, even the loan is written off, the bank has the option to pursue the loan and generate some revenue from that bank.
 The banks also avail the option of selling the defaulted loans to third-party agencies to recover those loans from the customers.